m4r35n357/ODE-Playground/README.md

 ## Solving and Plotting ODEs
 This use case only involves calling the "t-functions" in ad.py or taylor-ode.c.
 No differentiation happens in these functions (they only implement the recurrence relations); it is the responsibility of the calling program to organize this properly.
-Refer to tsm-lorenz-dbg and tsm-*.c for a varied selection of examples, including several from https://chaoticatmospheres.com/mathrules-strange-attractors.
+Refer to tsm-*.c for a varied selection of examples, including several from https://chaoticatmospheres.com/mathrules-strange-attractors.

 Where CPU timings are given, they are made on a Raspberry Pi 400, mildly overclocked to 2100MHz, and writing output to a tmpfs file.